 Can you imagine.. the seige in Sarajevo lasted 4 years, ending in 1996, about 8 people died a day, 40% of children admit to being shot at.. and 89% of the city were living in underground shelters.
 This statue is a memorial for the children who died.

 The owner of a guesthouse in Dharamsala had left Kashmir looking for work.
 He told me he would like me to marry him and take him to America, the land of opportunity.
 We watched the news report that Obama was president again and he cheered and gave me a free beer.
 He said I was lucky to be American…

-…Then he told me he would take me home to Kashmir but someone might kill me for being American. *sigh
+…Then he told me he would take me home just outside Kashmir but maybe not then as maybe it’s not safe enough for an American. *sigh

 Many people here in India will say “America!”
 (After guessing Russian…), and then they’ll say “Obama!” as I walk by.
 These are people that don’t even speak much English, yet they know America’s president.